Coffee2CodeNL/gebaar-libinput/README.md

 - [ ] Receiving rotation events from libinput
 - [x] Converting libinput events to motions
 - [ ] Running commands based on motions
+- [ ] Refactor code to be up to Release standards, instead of testing-hell

 ### Screenshots of debug/testing output